-In some simple premises, record keeping may be no more than a few sheets of paper (possibly forming part of a health and safety folder), containing details of significant findings, any action taken and a copy of the emergency plan.
+In some premises record keeping may be no more than a few sheets of paper (possibly forming part of a health and safety folder), containing details of significant findings, any action taken and a copy of the emergency plan.

 The record could take the form of a simple list which may be supported by a simple plan of the premises (see Figure 12).
-In more complex premises, it is best to keep a dedicated record including details of significant findings, any action taken, a copy of the emergency plan, maintenance of fire-protection equipment and training.
-There is no one 'correct' format specified for this.
+More complex premises may need a more detailed record; however, there is no one 'correct' format specified for this.